There are two very important ways in which dogs learn: Classical Conditioning & Operant Conditioning.

 - Negative Punishment: Removing something pleasant to decrease an unfavorable behavior.
 For example, when your dog jumps up, you remove yourself and the anticipated attention your dog desires; therefore, the jumping up behavior goes down.

-The two types of operant conditioning that I use in my practice are: Positive Reinforcement & Negative Punishment.
-I have chosen these two approaches since they do not involve the use of aversives.
-Using aversives when training your dog can have long term, unintentional negative effects on your dog and your relationship.
+Using aversives (something the learner finds unpleasant) when training your dog can have long term, unintentional negative effects on your dog and your relationship.

 My concerns with using aversives with your dog (or with anyone) are: